pmajor74/yolo_training_tools/README.md

 - Increase dataset diversity
 - Adjust confidence thresholds
 - Add more training data

+**Annotations hard to see on high-resolution images**
+- Annotations now scale automatically with zoom level
+- Bounding boxes maintain consistent width regardless of zoom
+- Labels dynamically resize for readability
+- Use the class name toggle if labels overlap

+**TIF/TIFF files not working**
+- TIF support is fully integrated as of v2.1.0
+- Non-RGB TIF files are automatically converted
+- Check console for any conversion messages
+- Ensure sufficient disk space for converted files

 **Training crashes or stops**
 - Check available disk space